 I’ve only run outside a handful of times since hamstring tendinitis took me out back in December.
 But since I’ve been outside more lately, particularly when it was in the 70s and sunny just days ago, it made getting back on the treadmill that much more disheartening.
 My latest run on the treadmill was such a sufferfest that I almost quit at two miles despite having four on my schedule.
+A lot of the time though, exercising on the treadmill can be very fun and rewarding, especially if you managed to get yourself the Best Treadmill on the market and have a regular workout schedule.
+If you’re interested in running without having to even leave your house, you can check out something like Trusted Treadmill so that you can look to get your hands on a treadmill for your own home.

 I thought of all the Boston runners and the misery many of them felt on Monday and embraced the suck.
 I went through my whole toolkit of ideas to make my run suck less and I eventually ran four measly miles.
 But not without some choice words along the way.